 On the rare occasion that a test method for an important characteristic or property does not exist, we are happy to invent our own.
 A great example of this is rip resistance.
 Despite its significance as a key performance indicator, there are currently no internationally accepted test methods or standards for testing rip resistance.
-However, because a belt's rip resistance is such an important KPI, especially for mines and quarries, we created a test method of our own.
+However, because a belt's rip resistance is such an important KPI, we created a test method of our own.
 What we do is pull sections of belt through a right-angled piece of metal under extreme force and carefully measure and record the level of force exerted.
-The technicians have nicknamed the specially designed equipment they use for this harsh but very informative treatment 'Jack the Ripper'.
+The technicians have nicknamed the specially designed equipment they use for this harsh treatment 'Jack the Ripper'.